LanceGuy5/LanceGuy5/README.md

 <h1 align="center">Hello!
 My name is LanceGuy5!</h1>

 <h2>About Me</h2>
 <p>I started coding at a young age, and have continued ever since.
-I code primarily in python and C++, but I started in Java and am have a lot of experience in it.
-I have been facinated by a variety of different topics, specifically pathfinding, Artificial Intelligence (specifically neural networking), and robotics.
-I am on my highschool's robotics team as the software lead, and I also spend my time working with the Children's Hospital of Philadelphia's Bioinformatics Team!</p>
+I code primarily in Python and C++, but I started in Java and have a lot of experience using it.
+I have been facinated by a variety of different topics, specifically pathfinding, Artificial Intelligence (primarily neural networking), and robotics.
+I am the software lead on my highschool's robotics team, and I also spend my time working with the Children's Hospital of Philadelphia's Bioinformatics Team!
+Feel free to reach out about any collaborations, and I am happy to work on projects with anyone!</p>

 <h2>Languages</h2>
 <p float="left">